5G Core Network Setup

 CAPIF step

-If you choose to enable CAPIF support, CAPIF step will be available to be configured.
+Enabling CAPIF support, makes the CAPIF step available to be configured.

 5G Core Network Setup 43

-Until now the YateNRF equipment was added as a custom equipment.
+Up until now, YateNRF was added as a custom equipment.

-Before performing any configuration changes, please save the /etc/yate/nrf folder in an archive somewhere, in case something goes wrong.
+Before making any configuration changes, it’s a good practice to do a back up of the /etc/yate/nrf folder by saving it as an archive, just in case something goes wrong.

 Step 1

-• First see if the YateNRF is added as Node type : Custom
+• First I check if the YateNRF is added as Node type : Custom

 Step 2

-• Next, add the YateNRF equipment, as Node type: YateNRF
+• Next, I add the YateNRF equipment, as Node type: YateNRF

-Hostname and Serial number should be filled up by API.
+• The Hostname and Serial number fields will be filled automatically by the API

-On the “Enable equipment features” section leave both “SEPP support” and “Capif support” as disabled for now (you can activate them later if needed)
+In the “Enable equipment features” section I disable both “SEPP support” and “CAPIF support” for now (I can activate them later if needed)

 YateUDM

-YateUDM is the equivalent of YateHSS for 5G networks.
-In case you disable 5G support for YateUDM the ‘CAPIF’ and ‘UDM/AUSF settings’ steps won’t be displayed, so in this scenario, your YateUDM will work like an YateHSS/HLR.
+YateUDM is like YateHSS/HLR but with added 5G capabilities.
+If I disable the 5G support for YateUDM, the ‘CAPIF’ and ‘UDM/AUSF settings’ steps won’t appear.
+In this scenario my YateUDM will work like an YateHSS/HLR.

 5G Core Network Setup 44

-If Network allows 5G support, you can also upgrade an existing YateHSS/HLR equipment type to a YateUDM equipment type, and set 5G features using button displayed below:
+Since my Network supports 5G configuration, I can upgrade an existing YateHSS/HLR to a YateUDM equipment type, and set 5G features using button displayed below:

 5G Core Network Setup 45